Chondria/SiB/docs/using-generic-type-in-custom-data.md

     >;
 ```

-Rust compiler could not know where the type `AccountId` and `BlockNumber` within the scope of the custom data type `ArchiveStore`.
+Rust compiler could not find `AccountId` and `BlockNumber` generic types within the scope of the custom data type `ArchiveStore`.
 It requires that `AccountId` and `BlockNumber` types are brought into the scope of our custom struct.

 Because `AccountId` and `BlockNumber` are defined by default in our pallet `Config` trait, we can use them within the scope of our custom data type.